LAFAYETTE FEDERAL CREDIT UNION, CHARTER NO. 619

-ARTICLE I. NAME - PURPOSE
+ARTICLE I. NAME—PURPOSES

 Section 1.
+Name.
 The name of this credit union is as stated in section 1 of the charter (approved organization certificate) of this credit union.

 ARTICLE II.
 QUALIFICATIONS FOR MEMBERSHIP